farcasterxyz/protocol/README.md

 A Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
 An individual can operate several accounts simultaneously, like a real-name account, a pseudonymous account, and a company account.

-An address can mint a new account from the account contract, which issues it an account number.
+An address can mint a new account from the AccountRegistry, which issues it an account number.
 This address is known as the custody address, and it can sign messages on behalf of the account.
 Accounts can be enriched by adding a profile picture, display name, biography, and verified usernames like `alice.eth`, which are all done off-chain with signed messages.

 ## 2.2 Signed Messages